Kristina01111000/Drws_site/README.md

 4/3
 - Make the new page for the podcast coming out june 21stish https://thelaurajanelaytonshow.com/ -> need pdf copy of new book
-- Ask stephen about the font on the fourelementdoctor site
 - The youtube channel is https://www.youtube.com/@fourelementdoctor , need to be added by dr w
 - Quick minutes not private -> link from the site
 - Yoga, holistic advice, and the course is private